Bee’s Guide to a Great Cup

 - Longer steeping deepens the cup.

-- Shorter steeping keeps it lighter
+- Shorter steeping keeps it lighter.

 Good tea invites fine-tuning instead of strict rules.
 The bees trust your palate.